 Performer Patrice Tipoki Arkins recently played a lead role in the play, "Wicked", in Sydney.
 Since a young girl, Patrice makes family life a priority over her career.
 Patrice recently sang the NZ national anthem at the Bledisloe Cup Game between Australia and New Zealand.

-Peter Meurs - Successful Corporate Mining Executive
+Peter Meurs - Corporate Mining Executive

 Mormon Peter Meurs is a mechanical engineer.
 As an executive at Worley Parsons, he was part of the team that developed the Australian mining equipment and services conglomerate to 30,000 staff internationally.
 Now he is Director of Expansion and Development Projects at Fortescue Metals, the fourth largest producer of iron ore in the world.